lvgl/lvgl/docs/details/base-widget/coord.rst

 Under the hood the position, size and alignment properties are style properties.
-The above described "simple functions" hide the style related code for the sake of simplicity and set the position, size, and alignment properties in the local styles of the object.
+The above described "simple functions" hide the style related code for the sake of simplicity and set the position, size, and alignment properties in the local styles of the Widget.

 However, using styles to set the coordinates has some great advantages:

-- It makes it easy to set the width/height/etc. for several objects together.
+- It makes it easy to set the width/height/etc. for several Widgets together.
 E.g. make all the sliders 100x10 pixels sized.
 - It also makes possible to modify the values in one place.
 - The values can be partially overwritten by other styles.
-For example ``style_btn`` makes the object ``100x50`` by default but adding ``style_full_width`` overwrites only the width of the object.
+For example ``style_btn`` makes the Widget ``100x50`` by default but adding ``style_full_width`` overwrites only the width of the Widget.
-- The object can have different position or size depending on state.
+- The Widget can have different position or size depending on state.
   E.g. 100 px wide in :cpp:enumerator:`LV_STATE_DEFAULT` but 120 px
   in :cpp:enumerator:`LV_STATE_PRESSED`.
 - Style transitions can be used to make the coordinate changes smooth.

-Here are some examples to set an object's size using a style:
+Here are some examples to set a Widget's size using a style:

 .. code-block:: c